alberto-it/Contact-Mgmt-System/README.md

 # Contact Management System

-This Python program allows users to manage their contacts with features like adding, editing, deleting, searching, displaying all contacts, and exporting all contacts to a text file called contacts.txt.
+This Python program allows users to manage their contacts with features like adding, editing, deleting, searching, displaying all contacts, and exporting all contacts to a text file called contacts.txt or to a csv file called contacts.csv.
 Phone numbers are used as unique identifiers in this system, so a feature to not allow duplicate phone numbers was added.

 These four fields are stored:
  - Name